kuanghuei/SCANProject/README.md

 # Acknowledgments

-The authors would like to thank [Po-Sen Huang](https://posenhuang.github.io/) and Yokesh Kumar for helping the manuscript.
+The authors would like to thank [Po-Sen Huang](https://posenhuang.github.io/) and Yokesh Kumar for helping the manuscript, and Li Huang for helping with code release.